 About the program

 The current Inclusion Support Program was established by the Australian Government in 2016 as a key component of the Child Care Safety Net.
-The program's purpose is to build the capacity of educators working in eligible early learning and child care (ELCC) services to provide inclusive practice for children with a range of abilities within mainstream services.
+The program's purpose is to build the capacity of educators working in eligible Early Childhood Education and Care (ECEC) services to provide inclusive practice for children with a range of abilities within mainstream services.